A modern city filled with Samurai history

 Finish your day with some fine dining or a few drinks in Kokubuncho, Sendai's nightlife district packed with over 2,500 bars and restaurants.

 Sendai is the surprising home to a piece of hamburger history.
-Located among the bustling bars and clubs of Kokubuncho is Hosoya no Sandwich, possibly Japan's oldest hamburger restaurant, still serving up classic American-style burgers to this day.
+Located among the bustling bars and clubs of Kokubuncho is Hosoya's Sandwich, possibly Japan's oldest hamburger restaurant, still serving up classic American-style burgers to this day.